alifzwan/web3Lab/README.md

 Here's the thing, whenever you deploy your smart contract on the ethereum network, truffle frameworks will automatically generate a new `json` file.

-The more complex and complicated your smart contract, the longer line of code you will get.
+The more complex and complicated your Smart Contract, the longer line of code you will get.

-This `json` file is really crucial for Web Development integration with our smart contract.
+This `json` file is really crucial for Web Development integration with our Smart Contract.

 Web Application + Smart Contract = Decentralized Application.